tweibley/legate/README.md

 agent = ADK::Agent.define do |a|
   a.name = 'defined_agent'
-  a.description = 'An agent configured using the define block.' a.model_name = 'gemini-1.5-flash'
+  a.description = 'An agent configured using the define block.' a.instruction = "You are a helpful assistant that only uses the tools provided.
+Respond concisely." # Optional instructions a.model_name = 'gemini-1.5-flash'

   # Discover tools in directories